Geo4u/Geo4u/README.md

 Next on my wish list is a new PC
 I also love hiking and the beach.
 My favorite IDE is PyCharm CE.
+My next project will be a AI app.

 Thank you for visiting my GitHub!!